Hejsil/zig-clap/README.md

     .command = clap.parsers.enumeration(SubCommands),
 };

-// The parameters for main.
-Parameters for the subcommands are specified further down const main_params = clap.parseParamsComptime(
+// The parameters for `main`.
+Parameters for the subcommands are specified further down. const main_params = clap.parseParamsComptime(
     \\-h, --help  Display this help and exit.
     \\<command>